lldap/lldap/example_configs/stalwart.md

 # Stalwart Mailserver

-[Stalwart-mailserver](https://github.com/stalwartlabs/mail-server) is a Production-ready full-stack but simple mail server (SMTP, IMAP, LDAP, Antispam, Antivirus, etc.) written in Rust.
+[Stalwart-mailserver](https://github.com/stalwartlabs/mail-server) is a Production-ready full-stack but simple mail server (SMTP, JMAP, IMAP, Sieve, LDAP, Antispam, Antivirus, etc.) written in Rust.

 To integrate with LLDAP,

-1. Add manager user, & make sure to add to lldap_admin group for read/write permission (TODO: Check if lldap_strict_readonly is enough)
+1. Create "manager" user, & make sure to add it to lldap_strict_readonly group for bind permission

-3. Create mail group, add users requiring email access
+3. Create "mail" group, & add users requiring email access

 4. Ensure you correctly add the following ldap settings to your Stalwart `config.toml`.